Home ยป Recipes ยป Course ยป Weeknight Dinner

 • Bell peppers – I prefer yellow, orange, or red bell pepper, and you can use any combination of colors.

-• Soy sauce – Use regular soy sauce or low sodium soy sauce if you prefer.
+• Soy sauce – Use regular soy sauce or low-sodium soy sauce if you prefer.
 You can also use coconut aminos or tamari for a gluten-free version.

-• Sesame oil – Use high quality toasted sesame oil for best flavor.
+• Sesame oil – Use high-quality toasted sesame oil for best flavor.

-• Honey – If you would like these to be vegan stir fry noodles, omit the honey and use maple syrup or sugar instead.
+• Honey – If you would like these to be vegan stir-fry noodles, omit the honey and use maple syrup or sugar instead.

 • Mirin – Mirin gives a slightly sweet flavor, but you can also use rice wine vinegar too.

-• Ginger – Use fresh ginger for best flavor or frozen ginger cubes for a convenient shortcut.
+• Ginger – Use fresh ginger for the best flavor or frozen ginger cubes for a convenient shortcut.

-How to Make Pan Fried Noodles
+How to Make Stir-Fried Udon Noodles

-This is an overview on how to make pan fried noodles, the detailed instructions and full recipe can be found below in the recipe card.
+This is an overview, the detailed instructions can be found below in the recipe card.

-Mix flavorful sauce.
+2. Mix flavorful sauce.
 In a small bowl, mix together soy sauce, sesame oil, honey, mirin, ginger, and sriracha.

-Sauce for udon noodles.
+Sauce for stir-fried udon noodles.

 Vegetable noodle stir fry veggies in skillet cooking.